You love this artwork, but it’s already been sold?

 "Flush" encapsulates the tension of "all or nothing."
 Amidst overturned coffee cups, exposed wallets, and playing cards, a story of vulnerability and risk unfolds.
 True to his commitment to sustainability, Joaquín elevates found objects and reclaimed materials to the status of high culture, creating a modern memento mori.
 It is an essential piece for collectors seeking narrative, exclusivity, and a raw perspective on the fragility of our social connections.

 Joaquín Acevedo is a visual artist whose work stems from a fundamental principle: to think and explore like a child.
-For him, art is not a rigid destiny, but a state of wonder where play is the artist's most serious work.
+For him, art is not a rigid destiny, but a state of constant wonder where play is the artist's most serious work.
+From this perspective, his practice eschews labels or limiting styles, transforming ordinary materials like wood, Legos, moss, or cardboard into extraordinary pieces that function as an emotional diary.